mutthias/Spotify-Song-Recommender-/README.md

 # Spotify Song Recommender

-If there's one thing I don't like about Spotify, it's Spotify radio.
+If there's one thing I think Spotify can improve on, it's Spotify radio.
 It often gives recommendations that are songs I already have saved, or just seem completely unrelated to the original song!
 So I decided to do something about it.

 Using the Spotify API, I utilized song attributes such as its lyrics, tempo, liveness, energy, etc..., and provided more accurate